CrayonDing0909/Pytest_RESTful_Project/README.md

 # Football API Tests

-This project tests the Football-Data.org API (`/v4/matches` endpoint) using Python and Pytest, designed for OpenNet's home test.
-It focuses on sports betting scenarios relevant to SportyBet, such as match data retrieval and error handling.
+This project tests the Football-Data.org API (`/v4/matches` endpoint) using Python and Pytest,It focuses on sports betting scenarios relevant to Sport, such as match data retrieval and error handling.

 ## Test Cases